atecon/knn/src/knn_help.md

 ### `knn_predict(model, X)`

 This function uses a fitted KNN model to make predictions on the test data.
+The function requires that you either have requested to train a model with a single number of neighbors or have selected the optimal number of neighbors using cross-validation before, as the model object must contain the optimal number of neighbors.
+Otherwise, the function will return an error.

 *Parameters:*